weldr/lorax/_sources/mkksiso.rst.txt

 ``mkksiso`` will raise an error if it finds a .discinfo on the iso with a mismatched arch.

-As of version 37.1 ``mkksiso`` can be run by normal users.
-It no longer needs to mount the iso to add the kickstart or edit the configuration files so you do not need to be root.
+As of version 38.4 ``mkksiso`` needs to be run as root to create a fully bootable iso.
+Booting on a UEFI system with the iso written to a flash drive requires updating the config files in the embedded efiboot image in the iso.
+If you do not need this functionality you can still run it as a user by passing `--skip-mkefiboot`.

 mkksiso cmdline arguments
 -------------------------